Learning with your union

 Funding your learning through WULF

 The Wales Union Learning Fund (WULF) is provided by the Welsh Government to help support union-led adult learning in the workplace.
 WULF is an opportunity for you to learn through your union, courses can take place online from home or at work.
 You can even aim to study with The Open University.
-All workers in Wales have the opportunity to access the fund, although WULF cannot fund fully University degree courses, but learning such as Open University undergraduate microcredentials and Open Access courses (foundation) can be supported.

 Three steps to getting funding for your study